Meet my friend, quarterly planning.

 And before you panic: no, you don’t need to book a hotel or block off 40 hours right away.

-Up until the quarterly planning retreat that I did at the end of Q1 in 2025, my quarterly planning was a quiet, 2–3 hour block I kept near the end of each quarter, usually on the last Friday of March, June, September, and December.
+Up until the quarterly planning retreat that I did at the end of Q1 in 2025, my quarterly planning was just a simple, quiet, 2–3 hour block I kept near the end of each quarter, usually on the last Friday of March, June, September, and December.

 If you are unfamiliar, the year can be divided up into four separate quarters: Quarter 1 is January, February, and March, Quarter 2 is April, May, and June, Quarter 3 is July, August, September, and Quarter 4 is October, November and December.

-However, setting goals and intentions in your small business for just a quarter at a time?
+Setting goals and intentions in your small business for just a quarter at a time?
 For just 3 months?
 THE BEST!

 It helps you have clarity and structure to your plans.
 And, it helps you set better, more accurate goals.
+One thing I’ve seen over the last 20+ years working alongside business owners: the most successful ones plan their quarters.

 What my usual quarterly planning looked like before: